Looking for something?

 Alternatively, you can opt to choose your own jars.
 The jar or vessel will be the first building block in knowing what to add to your cart.

 Once you have chosen a suitable size and shape glassware for your candles, you need to read the 'description' of each one.
-It is under the description we provide you with detailed information about the jar you have chosen such as the recommended wick size to use, how much wax it will hold etc. From the product page, you can click on the link for the recommended wick size and add however many you will need to your cart.
+Under the description, we provide you with detailed information about the jar you have chosen, such as the recommended wick size to use and how much wax it will hold.
+From the product page, you can click on the link for the recommended wick size and add however many you will need to your cart.
 Wicking a candle requires a lot of patience and test burning.
 We recommend having a range of different sizes on hand just in case the first recommendation does not quite cut it in your test burns.
 We also advise that you read the header at the top of the wicks page for information on the differences between the two wicks.

 In the event that you already have a jar, you can determine the required wick size by measuring the diameter of the jar at its widest point and finding a similar glassware on our website.
 You can then use the recommendations under that product as a guide.